Contrary to popular belief, computers – especially mail servers – don’t really “know” anything…

 This will usually bring up a starter or home page you can log into the mail server with for viewing your mail over the Internet that looks like one of those below.
 Just click on the picture below for detailed instructions on how to train the system for spam on your particular mail server:

 If your email login page looks like the one below, unfortunately, there are no user controllable spam handling capabilities on it.
 What that means that the server does filter out spam but simply does not save it into a spam folder where the user can check it (in case it is desired to receive that piece of email).
-In this case, just email Websites@CharlesWorks.com and one of us will schedule moving you to our newest email system at no charge to you.
+In this case, just email Websites@CharlesWorks.com and one of us will schedule moving you to our newest email system.